About

 Most of the recipes I share come from my mom and mother-in-law, family, friends, and my own experience in the kitchen.
 I am so thankful to have such amazing people in my life who generously share their rich knowledge of cooking.

-Get Featured: If you would like your recipe featured on this site, email it to me by clicking here (warning: spammers will get hit in the face with unripe avocados).
+Get Featured: If you would like your recipe featured on this site, email it to me by clicking here.

-Disclaimer: This blog includes only my own opinions and is not professional advice.
-It is not intended to be dietary advice or a diet plan, although I try to post healthy-ish recipes, please talk to your Dr. for medical or dietary advice.
-I am not liable if you eat too many cheeseburgers.
+Disclaimer: Per my Nutrition Disclaimer, this blog includes only my own opinions and is not professional advice.
+It is not intended to be dietary advice or a diet plan.
+Please talk to your Doctor or nutritionist for medical or dietary advice.
+I am not liable if you eat too many Hamburgers.

 Just found your website through a facebook video! ( healthy world recipes) and I am so hooked!
 I can’t wait to make the cucumber tomato avocado salad! we eat out way too much and I am trying to learn how to cook myself.
 So can’t wait to try out your recipes.